peass-ng/PEASS-ng/README.md

 ## Colors

-LinPE uses colors to indicate where does each section begins.
-But **it also use them the identify potencial misconfigurations**.
+LinPE uses colors to indicate where does each section begin.
+But **it also uses them the identify potencial misconfigurations**.

 The ![](https://placehold.it/15/b32400/000000?text=+) **Red/Yellow** ![](https://placehold.it/15/fff500/000000?text=+) color is used for identifing configurations that lead to PE (99% sure).